jd28/Solstice/docs/nwnx/items.rst

 - The items minimum level required to equip.
 Note: this requires using the ILR setting on your server.

-It also allows you to override or create new itemproperty add/ remove events.
-E,g. if you added an item property to grant spell DC increase, you could use this to directly modify some local int that your spell system uses to calculate DC.
-The alternative to this is looping through all item properties when the item is (un)equipped.

 Constants
 ---------